transdigiware/blockchain/howto/ibp-v2-deploy-iks.md

 Note that when smart contracts are installed on peers that run a Fabric v2.x image, the smart contract is launched in its own pod instead of a separate container on the peer, which accounts for the smaller amount of resources required on the peer.

 If you plan to deploy a five node Raft ordering service, note that the total of your deployment will increase by a factor of five.
 So a total of 1.75 CPU, 3.5 GB of memory, and 500 GB of storage for the five Raft nodes.
-A 4x16 Kubernetes single worker node cluster is minimally recommended to allow plenty of CPU for the Raft cluster and any other nodes you deploy.
+A 4x16 Kubernetes two worker node cluster is minimally recommended to allow plenty of CPU for the Raft cluster and any other nodes you deploy.
 {:tip}

 ## Persistent storage considerations